-You may have a certain amount of coverage with your homeowners insurance policy or renters insurance policy with certain limits and exclusions, depending on your insurance company.
+You may have a certain amount of coverage with your homeowners insurance policy or renters insurance policy with certain limits and exclusions, depending on your homeowners insurance company.
 Typically, your homeowners or renters insurance policy covers dog bite expenses up to your policy’s liability limits.
-So if you have a $100,000 legal liability limit, you’re responsible for any bite-related expenses above that amount.
+For example, if you have a $100,000 legal liability limit, you’re responsible for any bite-related expenses above that amount.

 If your homeowners policy doesn’t offer adequate coverage for dog bite liability expenses, an umbrella policy pays excess costs after reaching your insurance policy’s maximum payout.
 You must first have an underlying policy (such as a homeowners policy) to purchase umbrella insurance and it may give you up to $10 million in liability coverage to cover unexpected events such as a dog bite accident.

 If you’re excluded from coverage under your homeowners or renters insurance policy because you have a restricted breed or bite history, consider a separate dog liability insurance policy.
 The rates for this will vary depending on your breed, the dog’s size, where you live, and the limits of coverage you choose.

 Some insurance plans may even cover a dog who has attended behavior classes.